 Health and Safety policy

-- to consult with our management, advisory board and volunteer base on matters affecting their health and safety
+- Consult with its management, advisers and volunteers on matters affecting health and safety

-- to review and revise this policy as necessary at regular intervals
+- Regularly review this policy and amend and update it as necessary

 Health and Safety responsibilities

 Overall and final responsibility for health and safety rests with the Board of Directors.

 Alastair Stewart, Health and Safety Lead volunteer, acts on behalf of the Directors to:

 - Address the implementation, operation, maintenance and review of this policy